 In 2020, more than 4,000 people died in trucking accidents.
 People in passenger vehicles make up an overwhelming majority of these fatalities.
 When people survive trucking accidents in Utah, injuries tend to be severe.
-These statistics can paint a picture of easy open-and-shut cases that make it unnecessary to hire an attorney.
+These statistics can paint a picture of easy open-and-shut cases that make it unnecessary to hire a truck accident law firm.
 However, few people have the resources to battle recovery and personal injury law simultaneously.
 Even when they do, one of these priorities will likely suffer.

 What Is a Trucking Accident?